joshlin5/Automated-Pipeline-Runner/README.md

   - **Solution**: used `sudo systemctl restart systemd-timesyncd.service` to explicitly sync the system time.
 - MySQL password set command failed on building the pipeline multiple times.
   - **Solution**: used a new user for which the password can be changed as number of times as required.
+- The new MySQL user created for iTrust2 doesn't have privileges to manipulate MySQL.
+  - **Solution**: granted the new user with all privileges to the MySQL.
 - Default buffer size of child_process is 200KB whereas output `mvn test` command was almost 1.2 MB.
 So, entire stdout could not be displayed.
   - **Solution**: explicitly updated the max buffer size of child_process to 1.3 MB.